wp-plugins/leaguemanager/readme.txt

 == Changelog ==

 = 3.6.4 =
+* NEW: user defined point rule with win/loose overtime points. only works with certain sport types
 * BUGFIX: team ranking for pool first by points
+* BUGFIX: javascript problems

 = 3.6.3 =
 * CHANGED: change database field for team points to float to support half points